 • a current City of West Melbourne resident who is a United States Armed Forces active duty or honorably discharged service member; or

-• the immediate family member of a current City of West Melbourne resident who died in the line of duty (immediate family members include wife or husband, son or daughter, mother or father, or grandson or granddaughter).
+• a deceased veteran who is the immediate family member of a current City of West Melbourne resident, and who had close ties to the City.
+Immediate family members include wife or husband, son or daughter, mother or father, or grandson or granddaughter.

 There is no cost to apply to the Hometown Heroes program.
 If you have questions about the nomination form, qualifications, or the program, please contact the West Melbourne City Attorney’s Office at (321) 837-7772.

-Please submit the following items to City Attorney’s Office, City Hall, 2240 Minton Road, West Melbourne, FL 32904, via the link below, or email to email@example.com:
+Please submit the following items via the link below, by mail or hand delivery to the City Attorney’s Office, City Hall, 2240 Minton Road, West Melbourne, FL 32904, or by email to firstname.lastname@example.org: